orlandocarnate/google-books-search/README.md

 ## Express Routes for the Server
 * `/api/books` **(GET)** - Should return all saved books as JSON.
+    * Get search string from form body with `request.body`
 * `/api/books` **(POST)** - Will be used to save a new book to the database.
 * `/api/books/:id` **(DELETE)** - Will be used to delete a book from the database by Mongo _id.
 * `*` **(GET)** - Will load your single HTML page in `client/build/index.html`.
 Must be declared last otherwise everythig will go to `index.html`.